Author: Compensation

-An author's book must earn the advance before any further royalties are paid.
+Usually, an author's book must earn the advance before any further royalties are paid.
 For example, if an author is paid a modest advance of $2000, and their royalty rate is 10% of a book priced at $20 – that is, $2 per book – the book will need to sell 1000 copies before any further payment will be made.
 Publishers typically withhold payment of a percentage of royalties earned against returns.

 In some countries, authors also earn income from a government scheme such as the ELR (educational lending right) and PLR (public lending right) schemes in Australia.
 Under these schemes, authors are paid a fee for the number of copies of their books in educational and/or public libraries.

 These days, many authors supplement their income from book sales with public speaking engagements, school visits, residencies, grants, and teaching positions.

 Ghostwriters, technical writers, and textbooks writers are typically paid in a different way: usually a set fee or a per word rate rather than on a percentage of sales.

-In the year 2016, according to the U.S. Bureau of Labor Statistics, nearly 130,000 people worked in the U.S. as authors, making an average of $61,240 per year.
+In the year 2016, according to the U.S. Bureau of Labor Statistics, nearly 130,000 people worked in the country as authors, making an average of $61,240 per year.